-- 3.15 Entitlement Matrix is presented in Table 3.2.
-PAPs will be eligible for a combination of compensation and assistance measures depending upon the nature of ownership rights of lost assets, type of impact and their socio-economic status. - 3.16 The benefit amounts offered in the EM will be periodically updated and disclosed.
-The Entitlement Matrix will be reviewed and updated, if required, based on lessons learnt from the implementation process in order for better management of the R&R in future.
+3.15 Entitlement Matrix is presented in Table 3.2.
+PAPs will be eligible for a combination of compensation and assistance measures depending upon the nature of ownership rights of lost assets, type of impact and their socio-economic status.

+3.16 As per the NRRP, 2007, the benefit amounts offered in the EM will be periodically updated and disclosed.
+The Entitlement Matrix will be later reviewed and updated, if required, based on lessons learnt from the implementation process in order for better management of the R&R in future.